Gradyc01/MovieStorageCLI/README.md

 - `--updateTags`: Replace the tag list.
 Separate multiple tags with commas.
 - `--updateRating`: Use `0.0` through `10.0` for a watched rating, `-1` to
   mark the title unwatched, `-2` to mark it watched but unrated. `-3` to mark it unwatched but shortlisted.
+- `--updateActors`: Replace the actor list.
+Separate multiple actors with commas.
+- `--updateNote`: Replace the note text associated with the title.

 ### Remove a title